Salla Kyhälä

 Salla Kyhälä (born January 28, 1983, in Espoo) is a retired elite Finnish ringette player and world champion in both ringette and ice cross downhill.
-She played semi-pro ringette as a centre for Espoon Kiekkoseura in the elite Finnish semi-professional league, SM Ringette,and the Saskatoon Wild and BC Thunder in Canada's semi-pro National Ringette League.
+She played semi-pro ringette as a centre for Espoon Kiekkoseura in the elite Finnish semi-professional league, SM Ringette, and the Saskatoon Wild and BC Thunder in Canada's semi-pro National Ringette League.
 Kyhälä was also a member of the Finland national ringette team several times.

 Kyhälä was also the Women's World Champion in the World Extreme Downhill Skating Championships in ice cross downhill (a.k.a.
 Extreme Downhill Skating) three times.

 Ringette

 Salla Kyhälä has been playing ringette since she was 6 years old.

 World Ringette Championships

-Kyhälä played for the Finland national ringette team under-20 team (U20) in the World Ringette Champuonships.
+Kyhälä played for the Finland national ringette team under-20 team (U20) in the World Ringette Championships.

 At the 2010 World Ringette Championships, in the final game against Canada, she scored four goals giving her country the gold medal and world title.